GoogleCloudDataproc/spark-bigquery-connector/README.md

   .save("dataset.table")
 ```

 When writing a streaming DataFrame to BigQuery, each batch is written in the same manner as a non-streaming DataFrame.
-Note that a HDFS compatible checkpoint location must be specified.
+Note that a HDFS compatible [checkpoint location](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#recovering-from-failures-with-checkpointing) (eg: path/to/HDFS/dir or gs://checkpointBucket/checkpointDir) must be specified.

 ```
 df.writeStream